-- (a) Any portion of the total disclosure of a patent document or of non-patent literature (e.g., technical publication) that includes subject matter determined by a classifier or examiner to be useful for searching may be used as the basis for assignment of discretionary classifications. - (b) Nonobligatory classifications are made at the discretion of examiners and classifiers, subject to internal instructions of the office concerned. - (c) In specific classification places, rules or recommendations can be stated (e.g. in the definitions of those places) in order to assist classifiers and searchers in the use of discretionary classification.
+- (b) Nonobligatory classifications is made entirely at the discretion of examiners and classifiers. - (c) In specific classification places, rules or recommendations can be stated (e.g. in the definitions of those places) in order to assist classifiers and searchers in the use of discretionary classification.
 However, such rules should normally not affect the discretionary nature of this type of classification.